Castrator/2ndminiproject/README.md

 # 2nd Mini Project

 ## Problem 1.
-UCI Human Activity Response
+UCI Human Activity Recognition
 #### a.
 Create an R script called run_analysis.R.
 The script should include the following:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement